bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 We can follow the instructions [here](https://www.rstudio.com/products/rstudio/download-server/) to install R and RStudio Server.
 RStudio "Server" is probably different than the RStudio you have on your laptop as it's designed to be accessed over the web.

-First install R
+First, install R:

 ```
 sudo apt-get update
 sudo apt-get install r-base
 ```

-After running this you can run `R` and work with R in the command-line if you want.
+Once you ran this you can run `R` and work with R in the command-line if you want.

-Now install RStudio Server
+Install RStudio Server:

 ```
 sudo apt-get install gdebi-core